ICHEC-learn/intro-to-hpc/_episodes/02-connecting-to-a-remote-system.md

 > ##############################################################################
 > ~~~
 > {: .output}
 >
+> If you finish this exercise quickly, feel free to have a look at the Linux commands below and get some practice
+> while you wait.
 >
 {: .challenge}

-## Home and work directories

-`quota`

-`mybalance`

 ## A review of the Linux commands

 If you are new to Linux, then we highly recommend that you go through the materials covered in our [Introduction to Linux](https://ichec-learn.github.io/intro-to-linux/) course before continuing.
 A brief summary of the most commonly used commands are given below.
-To move to the next episode

 #### `pwd` - print working directory